CAMeL-Lab/palmyra/README.txt

 CITATION
 --------
-Please cite Javed et al. (2018) if you use PALMYRA in your research.
+Please cite Javed et al. (2018) and Taji and Habash (2020) if you use PALMYRA in your research.

 PUBLICATIONS
 ------------
 [1] Talha Javed, Nizar Habash and Dima Taji.
 PALMYRA: A Platform Independent Dependency Annotation Tool for Morphologically Rich Languages.
 11th edition of the Language Resources and Evaluation Conference (LREC 2018), Miyazaki, Japan. (http://www.lrec-conf.org/proceedings/lrec2018/pdf/333.pdf)
+[2] Dima Taji and Nizar Habash.
+PALMYRA 2.0: A Configurable Multilingual Platform Independent Tool for Morphology and Syntax Annotation.
+In Proceedings of Universal Dependencies Workshop (UDW) 2020.